MichaelCurrin/learn-to-code/en/topics/scripting_languages/Clojure/README.md

 ### Vectors

-A vector is implemented as an array.
+A vector is implemented as a resizable array.
 It is fast to add to the end of the array and to index it (and get an item anywhere at a given index).
 Good for queues.

 ```cj
 [1 2 3]